Are you layering your Google audiences?

 You should be.

-In this article, I’ll take you through the different audiences Google has to offer, and how you can use layered audience targeting to improve your ad campaign results.
+In this article, I’ll take you layered audience targeting in Google, and how you can use combined audience targeting to improve your ad campaign results.

 What You’ll Learn: